Eschatologue/CM_wiki/docs/class/monk/drunken.md

 ***Homebrewed***.
 You gain a set of Brewer's Supplies and you have proficiency with it.
 You also have proficiency with the Performance skill.

-**Twist and Turn**  Whenever you use [Flurry of Blows], you gain the benefit of the Disengage action, and your **:rsc-spd: Speed**{ .em } increases by 10 feet until the start of your next turn.
+**Twist and Turn**{ .inl } Whenever you use [Flurry of Blows], you gain the benefit of the Disengage action, and your **:rsc-spd: Speed**{ .em } increases by 10 feet until the start of your next turn.

 ### Level 6: Tipsy Sway

 You can move in sudden, swaying ways.
 You gain the following benefits.

-**Leap to Your Feet**  When you have the Prone condition, you can stand up by spending 5 feet of movement, rather than half your speed.
+**Leap to Your Feet**{ .inl } When you have the Prone condition, you can stand up by spending 5 feet of movement, rather than half your speed.

-**Redirect Attack**  You can subtract your Wisdom modifier when reducing the damage for your [Deflect Attacks] feature.
+**Redirect Attack**{ .inl } You can subtract your Wisdom modifier when reducing the damage for your [Deflect Attacks] feature.
 In addition, even when a creature misses you with the attack, you can spend 1 :class-phb24-monk: **Focus Point** to use your [Deflect Attacks] feature to redirect it.

 ### Level 11: Drunkard's Luck